 ACT Science: Data Interpretation (Not Science Knowledge)

-The Science section intimidates many students, but here's the secret: it barely tests science knowledge.
+The Science section is now optional under the enhanced ACT — it's scored separately and no longer counts toward your composite — but many science-oriented programs still like to see it.
+It intimidates many students, but here's the secret: it barely tests science knowledge.
 It's a data interpretation section.
 You're given graphs, tables, experiments, and conflicting viewpoints, and you need to read and interpret them.
 A strong reader with basic graph skills can do well regardless of their science background.

 Focus on the data, not the passage.
 Most students waste time reading the scientific background in detail.
 Skip straight to the figures, tables, and graphs.
 Look at the axes, labels, and units.
 Understand what's being measured.
 Then read the questions and refer back to the passage only when needed for context.